 We do not recommend buying our puppies for show or breeding.
-Our dogs are highly socialized elite superior quality pets, for the discerning pet buyer.
-We out breed for health and longevity.
-Because we have gathered champion and grand champion bloodlines from around the world; our dogs have a variety of type and can sometimes go over the 6 pound AKC show weight limit.
-Let me emphasize...since we outbreed; our dogs will likely not breed true.
+Our dogs are highly socialized elite superior (mostly holistically raised) quality pets, for the discerning pet buyer.
+But... we out breed for health, vitality and longevity.
+Because we have gathered champion and grand champion bloodlines from around the world; our dogs have a variety of type and can sometimes go over the 6 pound AKC show weight limit (because show weight limit is higher in Europe, Russia, Asia and Mexico).
+Let me emphasize...since we outbreed as opposed to line breeding, our dogs will likely not breed true.
 They will have a variety of "type" and variation of size.

 There are many things that contribute to a price of a dog.
-All of our foundation stock is from champion and grand champion bloodlines, generations from top kennels in this country, Europe and Russia.
-With purchase prices from $1600 to $7000 a piece; our initial investment has been daunting, but a labor of love.
+All of our foundation stock is from champion and grand champion bloodlines, generations from top kennels in this country, Europe, Russia, Asia and Mexico.
+With purchase prices from $3000 to $8000 a piece; our initial investment has been daunting, but a labor of love.

-We only transport by pet nanny (hand to hand/Airport to airport/in cabin) for $500 in continental USA (no cargo).
+We only transport by pet nanny (hand to hand,Airport to airport, in cabin) starting at$600 in continental USA (no cargo).

 We examine, evaluate and try to determine future prospects of a puppy but it is not an exact science.
 Charts to determine adult size based on the birth weight or milestones are conflicting and unreliable.
 They are only a guide.
 So since we breed for beauty, health, bite, legs, structure, gait and disposition, we can't also guarantee that a dog will not go over the AKC 6 pound restriction for showing.
 In any event; you have a beautiful, healthy pet for your enjoyment.
 Believe me, no breeder can promise size.
 We try, but Mother Nature wins out.